GeneralEmbeddedCLibraries/boot/README.md

 }
 ```

-As bootloader expects crypted binary image, plain binary needs to crypted and it must be in same cryptography method.
-Following code snipped provides compatible encryption for given example:
+As bootloader expects crypted binary image, plain binary needs to be crypted using the same cryptography method as for decrypting.
+Following Python snipped provides compatible encryption for given example:
 ```Python
 import binascii
 from Crypto.Cipher import AES